Exposing the Evils of False Defamation:

 Although defamers demand attention to their negative and destructive claims against others, such attention – if it is astute – reveals a habit of aggressive behaviour, exposing their willingness to violate the lawful rights of others.
 Therefore, such bad behaviour alone should cast suspicion on the accuser, despite their noisemaking to deflect any focus on their own faults through energetic defamation.

-On this point, Edgar Allan Poe (1809-1849) noted that “To vilify a great man is the readiest way in which a little man can himself attain greatness.”
-Oscar Wilde (1854-1900) also noted that “What is said of a man is nothing.
+On this point, the famous American literary writer and poet Edgar Allan Poe (1809-1849) noted that “To vilify a great man is the readiest way in which a little man can himself attain greatness.”
+The Irish playwright and poet Oscar Wilde (1854-1900) also noted that “What is said of a man is nothing.
 The point is, who says it.”

 Good people do not waste time attacking others with accusations just to cut them down, but instead focus on doing and giving their own good works, and thus always have positive news and inspiration to share with others.
 Defamers, however, demonstrate by their words and conduct that they have few or no good works of their own which they believe are more important than attacking others, and thus offer only negativity and destruction.